Back

 Understand your Confluence content performance

 First, identify top-performing spaces and pages.
 Then, uncover insights from these pages to adapt to pages with very few visits.
 You can access this information from the Space Report on Viewtracker – Analytics for Confluence.
-The report delivers metrics like the total number of views, likes, watches, and sources of traffic (e.g. desktop, mobile, JSM; on-premise only).
+The report delivers metrics like the total number of views, likes, watches, and sources of traffic.

 If you notice that the top-performing space has the most views coming from mobile, you should optimize other spaces and their content for mobile viewers.
 For example, keep each page concise for readability and use lower-resolution images for quicker page loading.